-Hye-ryeon Lee (Associate Professor) is the former Interim Associate Dean for the College of Arts & Humanities.
+Hye-ryeon Lee (Associate Professor & Director of Graduate Studies) is the former Interim Associate Dean for the College of Arts & Humanities.
 Born in Korea, Dr. Lee graduated from Ewha Women’s University in Seoul, Korea in 1984.
 She came to the United States in 1986 for her graduate studies.
 She received an M.A. degree in Journalism and Mass Communication from University of Wisconsin at Madison in 1988.
 She received another M.A. degree in Political Science and a Ph.D. degree in Communication from Stanford University.

 She worked as a research faculty at the Arizona Cancer Center of the University of Arizona between 1995 and 2001.
 She joined the faculty of Department of Communicology at the University of Hawaii at Manoa in the fall of 2001.Her research and teaching interest includes political communication, health communication, social science methods and persuasion.

 Her homepage can be found by clicking here.

 Ph.D. in Communication (Stanford University, 2000)

 M.A. in Journalism and Mass Communication (University of Wisconsin-Madison, 1988)

 B.A. in English Literature (Ewha Woman’s University, 1984)

 Somera, L.P., Lee, H.-R., Badowski, G., & Cassel, K. (2016).
 Health information seeking, source trust, and culture: Comparative analysis of health information trends and needs between Guam and the U.S. Journal of Health Communication, 21(4) 469-478.